What is a Platform Bed? The Complete Buyer's Guide

 Pros

 • Platform beds are often easy to assemble.
-A simple platform bed may only take a few minutes to put together (getting you closer to a good night’s sleep!).
+A simple platform bed may only take a few minutes to assemble (getting you closer to a good night’s sleep!).

 • Platform beds aid air circulation.
-The space between slats can increase breathability and airflow helping to make your bed cooler at night.
+The space between slats can increase breathability and airflow, helping to keep beds cooler at night.

 • No boxspring saves you both time and money.
 “Most platform beds do not require a boxspring, making them more straightforward to set up than traditional bed frames,” says Rohr.
-However, she notes that depending on the mattress you use, you may need an additional layer of support.
+However, she notes that depending on your mattress type, you may need an additional layer to add support.

 • “Platform beds tend to be very sturdy and durable,” says Rohr.
 There are no posters, spindles, or legs to break.